adehecq/usgs_explorer/README.md

   --help  Show this message and exit.

 Commands:
-  download  Download scenes with their entity ids provided in the textfile. download-browse  Download browse images of a vector data file localy. search    Search scenes in a dataset with filters.
+  download         Download scenes with their entity ids provided in the textfile. download-browse  Download browse images of a vector data file localy. info             Display information on available datasets and filters. search           Search scenes in a dataset with filters.
 ```

 ### Credentials

 Credentials for the Earth Explorer portal can be obtained [here](https://ers.cr.usgs.gov/register/).
+Note that you need to specify specifically all datasets you plan to access through the API.

 Either one of the password or token must be provided.

 `--username` and `--token` or `--password` can be provided as command-line options or as environment variables: